 As you think about learning Python, ask yourself why you want to learn.
 Do you want to jumpstart a career in tech?
 Great!
 Do you want to tinker around with new technologies?
 That’s a good reason, too.

-When you’re learning a new programming language, you may be tempted to start with a bold idea you want to develop and try to create an application with that idea.
-While that approach works for some people, most new developers should focus on learning the basics and working their way up to more advanced projects as they progress.
+You may be tempted to start with a bold idea you want to develop and try to create an application with that idea.
+While that approach works for some people, most new developers should focus on learning the basics.
+There’s always time to work on more advanced projects later.

-There are many concepts to learn in order to successfully master Python.
-Let’s break down the main topics you should cover on your journey.
+Let’s break down the main topics you should cover on your journey to learning Python:

 - How a Python program is created